What is a Dental Crown?

 Once the permanent crown is ready, we have patients return to our office and affix the crown to the tooth.
 Crowns do require multiple appointments in our office unless you have opted for the same day CEREC crowns.
 CEREC crowns can be completed in just one visit to our office.
 We advise patients to wait at least one hour to eat after their crown is installed.
 Patients should avoid any hard or sticky foods, and follow good oral hygiene at home to keep the crown looking and feeling healthy.

-If you think you may be in need of a crown, or would like more information on the crown process, contact Dentist X to schedule your appointment.
+If you think you may be in need of a crown, or would like more information on the crown process, call us at 614-974-2900 to schedule your appointment.